-QUESTION ADDRESSED Is a male sling or an artificial sphincter better for men with urodynamic stress incontinence (USI)

-after prostate surgery?

-CONSIDERED FOR ENTRY Men with USI after prostate surgery (radical prostatectomy or TURP), for whom surgery is judged appropriate

-POPULATION Men with USI after prostate surgery

-TRIAL ENTRY Eligible and consenting men.
+- QUESTION ADDRESSED Is a male sling or an artificial sphincter better for men with urodynamic stress incontinence (USI) after prostate surgery? - CONSIDERED FOR ENTRY Men with USI after prostate surgery (radical prostatectomy or TURP), for whom surgery is judged appropriate - POPULATION Men with USI after prostate surgery - TRIAL ENTRY Eligible and consenting men.

-Consent will be obtained from men after written and

-oral information has been provided.
+Consent will be obtained from men after written and oral information has been provided.

-INTERVENTIONS 1.
+- INTERVENTIONS 1.
 Male Sling

-2. Artificial Urinary Sphincter (AUS)
+- 2. Artificial Urinary Sphincter (AUS)

-OUTCOME ASSESSMENT Postal questionnaires and urinary diaries at 6 months and 24 hour pad test at 12 months following surgery, and postal questionnaires and urinary diaries at 12 and 24 months after randomisation.
+- OUTCOME ASSESSMENT Postal questionnaires and urinary diaries at 6 months and 24 hour pad test at 12 months following surgery, and postal questionnaires and urinary diaries at 12 and 24 months after randomisation.
+Longer term follow up has also been included to follow up consented participants to a postal questionnaire to determine pain levels following surgery and to an additional questionnaire at least 5 years after surgery (Appendix 4).

-CO-ORDINATION Local: by local lead Urologist and Research Nurse.
+CO-ORDINATIONLocal: by local lead Urologist and Research Nurse.

 Central: by Study Office in Aberdeen

-Overall: by the Project Management Group and overseen by the Steering Committee and the Data
+Overall: by the Project Management Group and

+overseen by the Steering Committee and the Data

 Monitoring Committee.

+LTFU: overseen by a joint Steering and Data

+monitoring committee, named the Oversight

+Committee (Appendix 4)
-FUNDING National Institute for Health Research Evaluation.

-Trials and Studies Coordinating Centre, Health Technology Assessment (NETSCC HTA)

-Programme: Reference Number 11/106/01

-REC DETAILS NRES South West - Frenchay Research Ethics

-Committee: Reference Number 13/SW/0132
+- FUNDING National Institute for Health Research Evaluation, Trials and Studies Coordinating Centre, Health Technology Assessment (NETSCC HTA) Programme: Main study Reference Number 11/106/01 Long term follow up reference NIHR134532 - REC DETAILS NRES South West Frenchay Research Ethics Committee: Reference Number 13/SW/0132